jeremyzilar/street-view/docs/manual.md

 ### How People Get Added to the List

-People are added to the Street View BNL through:
+People are added to the Caminos BNL through:

 1. **Street outreach** - encounters during outreach work
 2. **Provider referrals** - from agencies working with unhoused individuals